 « Quand l’orage gronde, l’escargot corne »When thunder roars, the snail horns come out!Tweet

 Today you don’t need to go snail picking, just make sure to purchase the best brand of Escargots de Bourgogne or Burgundy Snails in cans.
-You may also want to have the escargots plates with the tongs and of course the escargots shells for the authentic touch!
+You may also want to have the escargot plates with the tongs and of course the escargot shells for the authentic touch!

 Making the famous Escargots de Bourgogne à l’ail, et au persil or Snails in Garlic–Herb Butter is pretty simple and you can find the recipe from Julia Child’s in “Mastering the Art of French Cooking”

 and the French baguette for dipping into the beurre d’escargot!

 - In a bowl, whisk together butter, parsley, wine, cognac, garlic, and shallots with a fork, salt & pepper.
 Cover with plastic wrap and refrigerate overnight.

 - Spoon about 1⁄2 tsp. of butter mixture into each snail shell, push snail into each shell and then ﬁll shells with remaining butter mixture.